mrspeaker/never_no_never/README.md

 * Unify map and grid
 * system for player -> tool -> target block
 * system for crafting: res -> more res
-* don't extend sprite/group? compose? (like in crafting.js)
+* don't extend sprite/group? compose? (like in crafting.js) - hm, then it's not auto update-d

 * day/night
   * lights